Welcome to the second part of the Bullet Journaling Mega Guide.

-Let’s start with those 7-day boxes that you’ll see everywhere on time spreads.
+Let’s start with those 7 boxes that you’ll see everywhere on time spreads.

-I call these “7-day boxes” because you’ll have something to add to them every day, and you can create individual sections in your spreads to add these 7-day boxes.
+I sometimes call tracker boxes, “7-day boxes”, because you’ll have something to add to them every day and you just put them in a single section of your spread.